Hreflang Language and Region Codes Reference

 Common code confusions

 uk is not English. uk is the ISO 3166-1 alpha-2 code for Ukraine.
 English in the UK is en-GB.
 Using hreflang="uk" targets a language that doesn't exist in ISO 639-1 -- Google will ignore it.
+This is one of the most frequent hreflang mistakes.

 sp is not Spanish.
 The correct code for Spanish is es.
 There's no sp in ISO 639-1.

 en vs. en-US -- which to use?
 Use en if your English content isn't targeted at a specific country.
 Use en-US or en-GB only when your content genuinely differs between those markets.
 Using region-specific codes when the content is the same creates unnecessary complexity.
+See do you need hreflang for a single language for guidance on when regional codes are worth the effort.

 es vs. es-ES -- Similarly, es means "Spanish for all Spanish speakers." es-ES specifically targets Spain.
 If your Spanish content is the same for all Spanish-speaking countries, use es.
 If you have Mexico-specific pricing or content, use es-MX.